OctopusDeploy/blog/blog/2019-11/implementing-db-deployment-process/index.md

  - Database Deployments
 ---

-It took several iterations to implement the ideal automated database deployment process using Team City, Redgate, and Octopus Deploy.
+It took several iterations to implement the ideal automated database deployment process using TeamCity, Redgate, and Octopus Deploy.
 The iterations were a result of learning the tooling and listening to feedback.
 In this article, I walk you through a couple of those iterations of the automated database deployment process.

 This article is the final in a series.
 Here are the links to the other articles, in case you missed them.